PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ##### L earning from Mistakes

 From such incidents there are possible to learn a lot.
 I.e.:
-* Bank institution should need to provide awareness trainings to an elderly.
+* Bank institution needs to provide awareness trainings to an elderly.
 ```

 ```